aws-geospatial/amazon-location-utilities-datatypes-js/README.md

 const featureCollection = placeToFeatureCollection(response)
 ```

-**routeToFeatureCollection**
+### routeToFeatureCollection

-Converts a route to a GeoJSON FeatureCollection with a single MultiStringLine Feature, each LineString entry of such MultiLineString represents a leg of the route.
+Converts a [route](https://docs.aws.amazon.com/location/latest/developerguide/route-concepts.html) to a GeoJSON FeatureCollection with a single MultiLineString Feature.
+Each LineString entry of the MultiLineString represents a leg of the route.

 ```
 const response = { ... };
 const featureCollection = routeToFeatureCollection(response)
 ```

+## Error Handling

+If the data provided to the utility functions are invalid, the entries in the data will be skipped.

+Examples:

+- A FeatureCollection containing a Feature of a non-polygon type when calling `featureCollectionToGeofence` will result in a set of geofence entries that do not contain that Feature.
+- An input to `devicePositionsToFeatureCollection` with an device position entry that does not contain the coordinates of the device will result in a FeatureCollection with that device position entry skipped.

 # Getting Help